Country: Sweden (might pass by Finland and Norway)

 - 2018, January-December: Rest, recuperate and rehabilitate damages.
 Done

-- 2019, April: estm arrival, which should technically be a little faster than earlier planned.
+- 2019, Spring: estm arrival, it can be faster than that or slower

 Highlights: FärbeboFjärdens Nationalpark, Gävle, Kustleden